Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

-DIY Valentine's Day "Tear and Share" Treat Bags
+DIY Valentine Treat Bags

 These colorful treat bags are easy to make and fun to fill with your favorite candy or little gifts.
 These bags are made with handy household materials and can be decorated with an assortment of washi tape, stickers, stamps, and glitter.
-They are perfect to give to your special valentine or to make for everyone in your child's class.
+They are perfect for giving to your special valentine or to make for everyone in your child's class.
 These bags can be torn open to release the special treats inside!

 The materials for these bags are mostly basic items that you probably have in your home.
 I decorated my bags with simple, inexpensive craft supplies that you can find in stores leading up to the Valentine's Day holiday.

 - Candies or treats to fill your bags.
 Candy conversational hearts or other small candies are a popular choice, but your treat does not need to be candy.

 - Two 6-inch pieces of paper (per bag, though the size is adjustable) - you can use paper lunch bags, white craft paper, or gift wrap.
 You can use gift wrap with comic book characters or action figures to make bags for boys that don't seem too "girly".

 - Sewing needle and thread in coordinating color - you can also machine sew these bags.

 - 6-inch piece of coordinating ribbon (optional) - for the handle